Creepshow: "They're Creeping Up on You!"

 Soon after, Pratt discovers more cockroaches in a box of cereal, trying and failing to crush any that he can.
-Mr. White soon arrives outside Pratt's door, and tells him (speaking in a stereotypical minstrel voice to mock him) that he is calling a 24 hour fumigation service.
+Mr. White soon arrives outside Pratt's door, and tells him (speaking in a stereotypical minstrel voice to mock him) that he is calling a 24-hour fumigation service.
 A rolling blackout then heads towards the building.
 During the blackout, cockroaches numbering in the hundreds of thousands begin pouring out of every nook and cranny in Pratt's apartment.
 As the insects overwhelm Pratt, he activates the emergency power and attempts to call the police for assistance.
-The police are unfortunately unable to be of any help because of the blackout, nor is Mr. White who is stuck in the elevator.
+The police are unfortunately unable to help because of the blackout, nor is Mr. White, who is stuck in the elevator.

-At his wit's end, Pratt locks himself inside a climate-controlled panic room to escape the growing swarm of cockroaches.
+At his wits' end, Pratt locks himself inside a climate-controlled panic room to escape the growing swarm of cockroaches.
 He gets another call from Lenore, who continues to curse at him.
 It's during this call that Pratt finds his bed covers wriggling, and he removes them to discover that the cockroaches have already invaded the panic room.
 With no way for Pratt to escape, the cockroach swarm charges at him, which induces a fatal heart attack.

 When electricity returns to the building, the apartment is utterly devoid of cockroaches.
 Pratt's corpse is shown in the panic room as Mr. White calls in to report.
-When he gets no answer, Mr. White mockingly asks Pratt "Bugs got your tongue?"
+When he gets no answer, Mr. White mockingly asks Pratt, "Bugs got your tongue?"
 Pratt's body soon begins to contort as cockroaches burst out of his mouth and chest, re-enveloping the panic room.
 Mr. White continues to call Pratt's name to get a response, then calls him a bastard when he gets no answer.
-A panel with the Creep on it has him stating that the cockroaches can hide anywhere.
+A panel featuring the Creep shows him stating that cockroaches can hide anywhere.

 Epilogue

 The next morning, two garbage collectors find the Creepshow comic book on the curb.
-They look at the book's ads for X-ray specs and a Charles Atlas-type bodybuilding course.
-They also see the advertisement for the Voodoo doll, but lament that the order form has already been redeemed.
-They read from the bodybuilding course advertisement that also asks the readers if they are tired of someone kicking sand in your face.
+They look at the book's ads for X-ray specs and a Charles Atlas–type bodybuilding course.
+They also see the advertisement for the voodoo doll, but lament that the order form has already been redeemed.
+They read the bodybuilding course advertisement, which also asks readers if they are tired of someone kicking sand in their face.

-Inside the Hopkins house, Stan complains to his wife that he is suffering from a stiff neck, figuring that he must have strained it.
+Inside the Hopkins house, Stan complains to his wife that he has a stiff neck, figuring he must have strained it.
 Upstairs, Billy is revealed to have sent away for the voodoo doll and has decorated it with a piece of his father's clothing and some of his hair.
 Stan clutches his throat in pain as Billy repeatedly and gleefully jabs the voodoo doll with a pin, finally getting revenge on his father for his abuse.

-The images of Billy jabbing the doll becomes the cover of the next issue of Creepshow.
+The image of Billy jabbing the doll becomes the cover of the next issue of Creepshow.
 The Creep is seen holding the same comic book, laughing sinisterly as a candle goes out.